Nora Waln: Early years

 She was the daughter of Thomas Lincoln and Lillian Quest Waln, from a Pennsylvanian Quaker family.

 In 1918, she was Publicity Secretary of the American Committee for Armenian and Syrian Relief (later the Near East Foundation) and contributed a foreword to the book Ravished Armenia.

 From childhood, she was interested in Chinese culture after learning of a family trading-connection with the Lin family of Hopei Province from the early 19th-century.

 China

 Having made contact with the family, she left Swarthmore College before graduating, and in 1920, set out for China.

 She ended up living for 12 years in the Lin household as a "daughter of affection" and developed this experience into her acclaimed memoir House of Exile, which was published in 1933.
-This gave readers an insiders look at Chinese culture and customs in a time of change following the overthrow of the Qing dynasty.
+This gave readers an insider's look at Chinese culture and customs in a time of change following the overthrow of the Qing dynasty.
 The family was considered "exiles" because a Lin had been ordered by thirteenth-century Mongol Emperor Kublai Khan to help work with the Grand Canal in Hopei, and had moved North from the family's Canton homestead.

 House of Exile sold well in England and America, as did French and German translations.